 The Saluki may be the oldest dog breed on the planet.
 Resembling a long-haired Greyhound, these Egyptian dogs have been depicted on all types of ancient artifacts.
 Their regal demeanor and ability to run down nearly every possible prey made them extremely valuable to Egyptian royalty, and military leaders from other countries often traded for them as well.

 They’re incredibly fast and need a great deal of exercise, and they shouldn’t be kept in a house with smaller animals, as they’re quite incapable of turning off their prey drive.
 Once they’re tuckered out, though, they’re likely to spend the rest of their day sleeping rather than bothering you.

 There’s a certain amount of controversy as to where the Ibizan Hound originated, as some believe that they came from the Balearic Islands off the coast of Spain.
 Others, however, point to the fact that mentions of the breed have been found on ancient Egyptian artifacts as proof of their true heritage.

 Regardless of their place of origin, the Ibizan Hound is an extremely athletic dog that can easily handle virtually any terrain.
 They’re energetic and require a ton of exercise, making them a poor choice of pet for apartment dwellers or sedentary owners.
 For everyone else, though, these dogs are affectionate companions that can truly make your house into a home.

 6. Egyptian Armant Herding Dog

-Despite not being popular outside of Egypt, these mutts are commonly used for everything from herding livestock to guarding valuables, making them an excellent working dog.
+Despite not being popular outside of Egypt, these mutts are often used for everything from herding livestock to guarding valuables, making them excellent working dogs.